spiral/docs/extension/monolog.md

 # Extensions - Monolog
-Web and GRPC bundles include default integration with https://github.com/Seldaek/monolog to manage logging.
+Web and GRPC bundles include default integration with https://github.com/Seldaek/monolog to manage logs.

 ## Configuration
 Extension does not require any default configuration.
 Use `Spiral\Monolog\Bootloader\MonologBootloader` to